chadbraunduin/backups-mode/README.md

 * last-modified-date-command-function
 * unknown-last-modified-date

-By default, backups-mode uses "diff" to diff two files.
-This can be changed by setting the function "diff-function" to something else (eg ediff).

 By default, backups are saved to "~/.emacs.d/backups" and tramp file backups are saved to "~/.emacs.d/tramp-backups".
 These defaults can be changed by setting:

 * emacs-directory